Drakomire/azurapi-data/README.md

+REPO IS DEPRECATED
+Im redoing the entire system in rust

 # perseus-data
 This is the main data collection for my API.
 - The ship stats extractor is forked from AzurAPI.